MatMatt/gpaw/doc/documentation/core.rst

 ASECalculator(mode=PW(ecut=400.0))

-The ``atoms.calc`` object manages a :class:`gpaw.new.calculation.DFTCalculation` object that does the actual work.
+The ``atoms.calc`` object manages a :class:`gpaw.new.calculation.DFT` object that does the actual work.
 When we do this:

 >>> e = atoms.get_potential_energy()